-In the hierarchy of the Court Cards, the Knights stand second in line, right after the Pages.
-These Knights represent someone who has now matured from the child-like state of initial personality development, and is now a more action-oriented person.
+In the hierarchy of the Court Cards, the Knights come up right after the Pages.
+These Knights represent someone who has now matured from the child-like state of initial personality development (ie a Page), and is now a more action-oriented person.
 Whatever ideas and concepts took root in the Page stage are now acted upon in the Knight stage.

 All The Knights Around Me

-- Knights are young adults and are more prone to doing rather than conceptualizing.
+- Knights are aged between young adults to adults.

 - Knights also come up in readings to depict movement – in a standard Tarot card deck, all the Knights are seated on horses, which signify a good deal of moving around.